Galaxy Fold review: Foldable phones should win, but not like this

 Samsung fixed the most hazardous errors to the Fold's display, the ones that caused the phone to stop working.
 But it didn't fix some more baked-in problems.
 The phone remains too expensive and too fragile, with some puzzling choices that give the inner screen an enormous notch and a plasticky bezel, and the outer screen a cramped keyboard that's just no fun to use.

-Battery life is strangely shorter than it seems it should be, despite two cells (on on each side of the hinge) that forms the equivalent of a 4,500mAh battery.
-It lasted an average of 12 hours, 15 minutes in CNET's looped video test in airplane mode, compared to 21.5 hours for the Galaxy Note 10 Plus.
+Battery life is strangely shorter than it seems it should be, despite two cells (on on each side of the hinge) that forms the equivalent of a 4,500-mAh battery.
+It lasted an average of 12 hours, 15 minutes in CNET's looped video test in airplane mode, compared to over 21 hours for the Galaxy Note 10 Plus.

 Discuss Samsung Galaxy Fold